Downspouts vs

 Roofing

 The answer to 'downspouts vs' is that downspouts and gutters serve different but complementary functions for your home's roofing system.
-Downspouts are the vertical pipes that carry water away from the gutters and direct it away from your home's foundation, while gutters are the horizontal troughs installed along the roof's edge to catch and channel rainwater.
+Downspouts are the vertical pipes that carry water away from the gutters and direct it safely away from your home's foundation.
+Gutters are the horizontal troughs installed along the roof's edge that collect rainwater and channel it into the downspouts.

 Step-by-Step Guide